scott-good/portfolio/README.md

 ![Image](DQLExplorer.jpg)

-The DQL Explorer is a joint project between [Dimitri Prosper](https://dprosper.github.io) and myself.
-Built as a web-based UI using React on the front end and a Notes-based database for storage and some configuration functionality, it provides a means for non-developers to use Domino Query Language to easily search and return data from Domino databases.
+The DQL Explorer was a joint project between [Dimitri Prosper](https://dprosper.github.io) and myself from our time at IBM.
+Dimitri built the back end, while I was responsible for all aspects of the user interface, both look-and-feel and functionality.
+Built as a web-based UI using React and an IBM Notes-based database for storage and configuration, note that this is not the typical throw-anything-together-just-to-show-it-can-work UI of most proofs-of-concept.
+Instead, the user interface is clean, well laid-out, and easy to understand.
+Complex functionality under the covers is exposed as a simple, easy to use, interface.

-View the [DQL Explorer](https://www.youtube.com/embed/Cfw_6Wvk8c8) overview video.
+You can watch a [DQL Explorer Demo](https://www.youtube.com/embed/Cfw_6Wvk8c8) I recorded some years ago.